FAQs

 Exposure from past data breaches

-If any of your accounts or email addresses have been part of known leaks, we help you take the right steps to secure them and prevent attackers from using old credentials to break in.
+If any of your accounts or email addresses have appeared in known data breaches, we help you take the right steps to secure them and prevent attackers from reusing old credentials.

 Public file-sharing and visibility risks